-This bill mandates that water districts, when their water fails to meet potability standards set by the Department of Environmental Services, must provide residential customers with a water filtration system capable of treating at least 2 gallons of water per bedroom daily.
-This requirement is triggered if the remediation costs proposed by the Department are presented to the legislative body and do not pass.
-The water districts are given one year from the date of the failed vote to implement this provision.
-Importantly, the maintenance of these filtration systems will not be the responsibility of the water districts, and they may impose a special assessment to cover the costs of providing these systems.
+This bill mandates that water districts, when their water does not meet potability standards set by the Department of Environmental Services, must provide residential customers with a water filtration system under specific conditions.
+The new legal language inserted into RSA 31:139 establishes that if a water district's remediation plan fails to pass before the legislative body, the district is required to supply each residential customer with a filtration system capable of treating at least 2 gallons of water per bedroom daily.
+However, the maintenance of these systems will not be the responsibility of the water district.
+Additionally, the bill allows water districts one year from the time of the failed vote to implement these systems and permits them to impose a special assessment to cover the costs.

 Statutes affected: Introduced: 31:139